apache/james-project/upgrade-instructions.md

 JIRA: https://issues.apache.org/jira/browse/JAMES-3119

-`ProtocolSession` have been reworked in order to increase type strengh and reduce errors.
+`ProtocolSession` have been reworked in order to increase type strength and reduce errors.

 Now `setAttachment` and `getAttachment` are expecting an `AttachmentKey` as key